-Head inland to Millville where the art and industry of glassmaking have shaped the town for centuries and continue to draw an international crowd throughout the year.
-Set on 50 wooded acres, the Wheaton Arts and Cultural Center includes the Museum of American Glass, Down Jersey Folklife Center and a glass factory where you can try your hand at glassblowing.
-For country and bluegrass concerts visit the Albert Music Hall in Waretown, declared “The No. 1 Thing to Do at the Jersey Shore” by the Asbury Park Press and one of “52 Things Every New Jerseyan Must Do” by New Jersey Monthly.
+Head inland to Millville, where the art of glassmaking has shaped the town for centuries and continues to draw an international crowd.
+Set on 45 wooded acres, WheatonArts and Cultural Center includes the Museum of American Glass, Down Jersey Folklife Center and daily demonstrations in the pottery, glass and flamemaking studios.
+For country and bluegrass concerts, visit the Albert Music Hall in Waretown, declared “The No. 1 Thing to Do at the Jersey Shore” by the Asbury Park Press and one of “52 Things Every New Jerseyan Must Do” by New Jersey Monthly.

-North of Hamilton, you'll find the dynamic "theatre row" in New Brunswick featuring the George Street Playhouse, whose productions of new and established plays have garnered attention both on and off-Broadway.
-Right next door is the Tony Award-winning Crossroads Theatre Company, one of the nation's premiere African American theater companies and the State Theatre, a major venue for performing arts and entertainment.
-Extend your stay with a stop on the Rutgers University campus to visit the Jane Voorhees Zimmerli Art Museum at Rutgers University, which features one of the most distinguished (and largest!) university-housed art collection in the country.
+North of Hamilton, you'll find the dynamic New Brunswick Performing Arts Center and "theater row," featuring George Street Playhouse, with productions that have garnered attention both on and off-Broadway.
+Right next door is Crossroads Theatre Company, one of the nation's premiere African American (and Tony Award-winning) theater companies and State Theatre, a major venue for performing arts and entertainment.
+You may also want to visit the Zimmerli Art Museum at Rutgers University, which features one of the most distinguished (and largest!) university-housed art collections in the country.

-If you're bound for north Jersey be sure to catch a show at the New Jersey Performing Arts Center (NJPAC) in Newark.
-As one of the nation's largest performing arts centers, NJPAC attracts the brightest national and international stars year-round.
-Just a few steps away, explore the Newark Museum, the state's largest museum that's filled with classic and contemporary art from around the world including the finest collection of Tibetan art in the Western Hemisphere.
-If taking in a play is more your interest, be sure to visit the Madison-based Shakespeare Theatre of New Jersey, one of the leading Shakespeare theatres in the nation or the Paper Mill Playhouse in Millburn for one of its classic productions of American Musical Theatre.
+If you're bound for North Jersey, be sure to catch a show at the New Jersey Performing Arts Center (NJPAC) in Newark.
+One of the nation's largest performing arts centers, NJPAC attracts the brightest national and international stars year-round.
+Just a few steps away, explore the Newark Museum of Art, the state's largest museum, featuring American art, decorative arts, contemporary art and arts of Asia, Africa and the ancient world.
+If plays are more your thing, check out the Madison-based Shakespeare Theatre of New Jersey, one of the leading Shakespeare theatres in the nation, or Paper Mill Playhouse in Millburn, recipient of the 2016 Regional Theatre Tony award.